top of page

 Eastbourne Cycles: Local Bike Repairs & Servicing

 Welcome to Eastbourne Cycles, your trusted local bike experts based in Pevensey Bay.
-Providing comprehensive bike servicing and repairs for customers in Eastbourne, Pevensey, and nearby areas, we specialize in maintaining e-bikes with Bosch, Yamaha, Shimano, and GoCycle systems.
+Providing comprehensive bike servicing and repairs for customers in Eastbourne, Pevensey, Polegate, Hailsham, Bexhill and nearby areas.
+We can service, and repair, all types of bikes, including e-bikes with Bosch, Yamaha, Shimano, and GoCycle systems.
+We also buy & sell quality used bikes.
 Whether you need a quick puncture fix or a complete motor replacement, Eastbourne Cycles is here to keep you riding smoothly and safely.

 Frequently asked questions